Powell Liberty Historical Society

 Description

-The ancestors of Jean Kirkham, a lifelong Powell resident, operated several local businesses including a mill, fill station, hardware store, mercantile shop, and millinery shop, as well as building and carpentry services.
-Among these businesses and services was the creation of a public reading room in 1905 on the second floor of the IOOF building.
+The ancestors of Jean Kirkham, a lifelong Powell resident, operated several local businesses.
+Among these was a public reading room on the second floor of the IOOF building.
 The reading room was built and maintained with donations and stocked with 55 books including "Pride and Prejudice", "The Swiss Family Robinson", and "The Great Civil War".

 KeyWords